 Hong Kong’s Top Art Happenings to Visit This Autumn

-HONG KONG–(BUSINESS WIRE)–This autumn, Hong Kong will showcase a new series of arts and culture experiences to welcome Travelers to discover the arts and culture hub in person.
+HONG KONG & LOS ANGELES–(BUSINESS WIRE)–This autumn, Hong Kong will showcase a new series of arts and culture experiences to welcome Travelers to discover the arts and culture hub in person.
 Arts and culture have always been among the city’s key tourism appeals.
 With the development of world-class art venues in recent years, Hong Kong has continued to add new experiences to elevate its profile in the global arts and culture scene.

 Not to be missed are the following exhibitions and happenings around town, ranging from world-renowned artists to the city’s latest public art installation at a Hong Kong landmark.